Year in Review - 2007

 - Wetlands Restoration Grants - In 2007, CZM's Wetlands Restoration Program selected eight proposals to receive awards totaling $200,000 under the FY2007 Wetland Restoration Grants for Priority Projects.
 Grant funds will be used to support construction-related activities and project monitoring.
 The awardees for construction-related restoration projects are: Ballard Street salt marsh/Town of Saugus - $30,000; Eel River headwaters and wetlands/Town of Plymouth - $20,000; Shore Road salt marsh/Town of Yarmouth - $33,050; and Labor in Vain Brook/Town of Somerset - $25,230.
 The awardees for monitoring grants are: Association to Preserve Cape Cod - $25,000; Cohasset Center for Student Coastal Research - $26,720; Nantucket Conservation Foundation - $10,000; and Salem Sound Coastwatch/Mass Audubon - $30,000.
 For more information, see the WRP website.

 - Great Marsh Celebration - In May, more than 100 federal, state, and local partners gathered to celebrate aquatic habitat restoration efforts in the Great Marsh and across the Commonwealth.
 This Wetlands Month Event was held in the middle of the beautiful Great Marsh at The Trustees of Reservations Crane Estate in Ipswich.
-EEA Secretary Bowles and representatives from EPA, NOAA, WRP, The Trustees of Reservations, and the city of Gloucester spoke about many recent restoration successes and emphasized future needs and opportunities for aquatic habitat restoration throughout Massachusetts.
+Representatives from EEA, EPA, NOAA, WRP, The Trustees of Reservations, and the city of Gloucester spoke about many recent restoration successes and emphasized future needs and opportunities for aquatic habitat restoration throughout Massachusetts.
 Restoration accomplishments within the 25,000-acre Great Marsh region on Massachusetts North Shore were highlighted, along with more than 100 potential salt marsh restoration opportunities identified in the Great Marsh Coastal Wetlands Restoration Plan.

 - Completed Restoration Projects - In 2007, WRP marked the completion of four restoration projects along the Commonwealth's coast.
 In April, restoration partners including the city of Gloucester, Corporate Wetlands Restoration Partnership, Eight Towns & the Bay, NOAA, and WRP completed the Dun Fudgin' Salt Marsh Restoration Project in Gloucester, where one acre of former salt marsh was restored by removing fill material from a site near the Gloucester High School.
 In June, with WRP assistance, the town of Yarmouth completed the Shore Road Salt Marsh Restoration Project—restoring tidal flow to a degraded 4-acre marsh upstream of Lewis Bay on the Nantucket Sound side of Yarmouth.
 In July, Thompson Island Outward Bound, WRP, and numerous partners completed a project to restore tidal flushing to six acres of degraded inter-tidal wetlands on Thompson Island in Boston Harbor.
 In October, restoration partners representing WRP, the town of Orleans, the Gulf of Maine Council on the Marine Environment, and the Natural Resources Conservation Service celebrated the completion of a salt marsh restoration on Little Namskaket Creek in Orleans.